 The nylon outer shell is Basecamp 20D water-resistant and windproof fabric.
 We tested this jacket in a blustery snowstorm in Canada.
 At first, the snow brushed right off, but it isn't waterproof, and after an extended period, saturation occurred.
 While our core remained warm, a better option would be the Canada Goose Kensington Parka, especially if you are looking to extend your time outside in stormy weather.
 The Camp Hooded isn't as protective as the waterproof and durable outer shell of the Fjallraven Nuuk Insulated Parka.

 Unlike any other jacket we tested, the hood has a two-way adjustable cord made to handle high winds.
-In windy conditions, this jacket held up better than the Arc'teryx Nuri and The North Face Thermoball Parka; it performed slightly better than the windproof construction of the Arc'teryx Sylva Parka.
+In windy conditions, this jacket held up better some of the other contenders in our fleet.

 The outer shell is made of nylon, and is smooth and sleek.
 The internal stitching lines from the down insulation are noticeable, especially from different angles and lighting.
 This jacket is very versatile, and we had no issues wearing it with snow boots or sneakers.

 The Camp is loaded with down but is still very flattering and form-fitting.
 We liked how the mid-thigh length gave the jacket a sporty look.
 The exterior windproof nylon fabric is smooth and clean, but you can see the internal stitching lines from the down insulation.
 We didn't find this to be any issues with the style, just something a little different.
 There are four colors to choose from Black/Granite, Ink Blue/Firefly, Red/Black, Algonquin Green/Ink Blue.